Student Writing Examples

 the patron who commissioned Michelangelo to create it.

 Whereas the David shows all of the body, nothing’s covered.
 This was because the Medici family who commissioned Donatello to make this were more naturalists.
 Another difference of the two sculptures are the heights.
-The David is only six inches shorter than the Pieta
+The David is only six inches shorter than the Pieta.

 Michelangelo used many techniques when he made the Pieta, which made the sculpture an amazing artwork that we still marvel at today.
 The way he used lines to create something three dimensional out of a solid marble block is amazing.
 He had a great amount of detail from hair to nails and veins.
 With other sculptures, you don’t always see that, normally it’s focused on the muscle outline.
 He was also successful at making the smooth lines for the cloth that was on them.
 It takes a lot of skill and patience to make something so realistic, smooth, and detail oriented.